Stiebel Eltron Tempra

 📌 Make sure to correctly size your water heater (more on that later in this guide) so you have enough water to use all your appliances at once.

 All tankless water heaters have an Energy Factor (EF) that denotes their efficiency in converting energy during use.

-According to Energy Star, electric tankless water heaters have Energy Factors that range from 0.96 to 0.99, while gas heaters need to meet an Energy Factor requirement of .062 for efficiency (though the best gas tankless water heaters have an Energy Factor of up to the mid 80s).
+According to Energy Star, electric tankless water heaters have Energy Factors that range from 0.96 to 0.99, while natural gas heaters need to meet an Energy Factor requirement of .062 for efficiency (though the best gas tankless water heaters have an Energy Factor of up to the early 90s).

-Gas tankless water heaters are still considered efficient, but use up to 85% of the supplied energy to produce hot water.
-Still, because gas water heaters can heat up water at a faster rate and at a higher GPM, you will usually save money in the long term.
+📌 Electric tankless heaters are more efficient than gas tankless heaters in general, but natural gas water heaters can heat up water at a faster rate, so you will usually save money in the long term.